 How do I plant my tree?

 We will do a tree planting and care demonstration at the pickup event and you will go home with diagrams and instructions for proper planting and care of your new tree.
-Free mulch will be available at some events.
+Free mulch will be available at all events.
 You can see a planting demonstration video from the Pennsylvania Horticultural Society here.

 Here’s what people are saying about their experience with the TreePhilly Yard Tree Program: